Patient & Community Voices Workshops

 TAlk Is Cheap: Living and Communicating with ApHaSIA

 Patient & Community Partnership for Education and the Aphasia Mentors present Talk is Cheap: Living and Communicating with Aphasia.
 This interprofessional workshop introduces UBC health care students to the challenges faced by individuals living with aphasia.
 Aphasia is a communication impairment that can affect a person’s ability to speak, comprehend language, as well as their ability to read and write.
 Through lectures and small discussion groups, students will learn about clinical practice from the perspective of the clients themselves.
 The Aphasia Mentors will share meaningful and practical advice, and present community resources available to people and clients living with this challenging condition.

 This workshop is worth 30 exposure level points on the Interprofessional Education Passport.

-The workshop is only open to students in the UBC Human and Health Services.
+These workshops are only open to students in the UBC health and human services.
 Registration is required to attend as space is limited to 20 students.
-Use the link below to apply for a space.
+Apply to register here:

 Please be aware that completion of the form does not guarantee a space in the workshop – a confirmation of registration or wait list status will be sent within 72 hours.